sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 Technical stories have helped the teams I've been on managing evolution and improving.
 The two fundamental points that I want to highlight again are:

-- _Don't_ strip the underlying complexity of a story and put it in technical stories that you "will just do later"
+- _Don't_ strip the underlying complexity of a story and put it in technical stories that you "will just do later."
-- _Do_ yourself a favor and treat technical stories with the same respect and care than you do for user stories
+- _Do_ yourself a favor and treat technical stories with the same respect and care as you do for user stories.

-Notice that I haven't talked at all about the tension between including user stories and technical stories in an iteration.
-That relates to building a technical backlog, and assessing the health of a system.
+Notice that I haven't talked about the tension between including user stories and technical stories in an iteration.
+That relates to building a technical backlog and assessing the health of a system.
 I plan to dig into that on its own post.